emilyclairevoyant/Project4/README.md

 The system scales across both datasets, offering detailed insights and adaptability.

 To have the models function appropriately please make sure to access the data of your choice (https://grouplens.org/datasets/movielens/) and create a python file called
-"mongo_credentials.py" with the contents stating "connection_string = "<enter your string here>".
+"mongo_credentials.py" with the contents stating "connection_string = "enter your string here".

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 **_Tools and Technologies_**